-Ireland, also known as the Emerald Isle, is a country you can enjoy throughout the year.
-There are countless fantastic activities and sights to see and do, so depending on your interests or your available time to come, we have you covered with this useful guide.
+Ireland, also known as the Emerald Isle, is a country you can enjoy whatever the season.
+There are countless fantastic activities to enjoy and sights to admire all year long.
+As your visit may depend on your interests or your available time, we have you covered with this useful guide.

 When is peak season?

-Ireland is a year-round destination due to its temperate climate and beautiful sights.
-It is, however, the summer that attracts the most visitors.
-Open season for a lot of accommodation and attractions is usually from April until September.
+Thanks to its temperate climate and beautiful sights Ireland is a great year-round destination.
+That said, it's still the summer months that draw the most visitors.
+You'll find the high season for accommodation and attractions is usually from April until September.

-The busiest months are July and August, where you may find yourself sharing attractions with many other visitors.
-The months that shoulder the summer are also popular as you can enjoy some nice weather paired with a lower visitor footfall.
+The most popular time to travel is July and August, when you may find yourself sharing attractions with many other visitors.
+Meanwhile, during spring and early autumn you can enjoy mild weather paired with fewer other travellers.

-It’s good to keep in mind that, like many northern Europe countries, Ireland is rainy all year long.
+It’s good to keep in mind that, like many countries in Northern Europe, it rains year-round in Ireland.
 It is not such a green country for nothing!
 As the weather is pretty changeable, you may find you encounter rain, sunshine and wind all within one day.
 It is part of the experience and charm of Ireland!

-Be prepared and you won’t miss a single thing.
-This is why we recommend always having a few layers with you, especially windproof and rainproof layers.
+But, come prepared and you won’t need to miss a single thing.
+This is why we recommend always having a few layers with you, especially windproof and waterproof layers.
 Check out our Ireland packing guide for more information.

-The weather is also slightly dependent on where you are visiting.
-Generally, the west coast is windier as it is exposed to the Atlantic Ocean, and the southeast gets the best weather.
+The weather conditions you experience also depends on where in Ireland you're visiting.
+For instance, the west coast is windier as it is exposed to the Atlantic Ocean.
+Meanwhile, it tends to be sunnier and drier in the southeast.

-You can find out more about the weather in Ireland with our handy weather guide.
+You can find out more about the weather in Ireland in this handy guide.

 While the weather may be a big draw for some, you may want to come to Ireland for a particular month or season, whether that’s when you have holidays or when you want to enjoy a certain activity.